headforwards-spd/headforwards-website/src/pages/info-pages/five-of-the-latest-trends-in-agile.md

         link: 45d05450-103a-11ea-9ef0-bd54961b4e30
       - linkText: Read more
         link: 0cd74ed0-0fac-11ea-843f-932c76de5936
+callToAction: Looking to understand how Agile can help your business?
 seo:
   description: Discover five of the current trends which are transforming Agile
     and will help shape the way Agile evolves into 2021 and beyond